New Mexico Layoffs — April 2016

 | AVIS/Budget Car Rental Service | Albuquerque | 58 |

-Leading the list was Albertsons Food Store at its Rio Rancho facility, reporting 81 affected workers.
+The largest notice was filed by Albertsons Food Store at its Rio Rancho facility, reporting 81 affected workers.
 AVIS/Budget Car Rental Service followed with 58 workers.

 Trend & Outlook

-The filings reflect a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
 The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Mexico.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Mexico WARN notices, browse layoffs by state, or download the full dataset.